Working Together to Keep Our GSGC Community Safe

 Outdoor spaces where social distancing can be maintained are strongly recommended for meetings.
 Get advance permission from the property owner or the jurisdiction that provides the location.

-For meetings held at public facilities, contact the facility ahead of time and ask:
+For meetings and events held at public facilities, contact the facility ahead of time and ask:

 - Is the space cleaned, and touch surfaces (i.e., tabletops, light switches, chairs, etc.) sanitized, at least daily?